Quick Tips: Smart Snacking When You Have DiabetesSkip to the navigation

 Follow your body's hunger and fullness signals.
-Smart snacking can help you keep your blood sugar levels stable, especially if you are taking pills (oral medicine) or insulin.
+Smart snacking can help you keep your blood sugar levels stable, especially if you are taking medicine for diabetes.

 Try these tips: